Jakob-Bach/Alternative-Feature-Selection/alfese_package/README.md

 Running alternative feature selection only requires three steps:

-1) Create the feature selector (our code contains six different ones), thereby determining the notion of feature-set quality to be optimized.
+1) Create the feature selector, thereby determining the notion of feature-set quality to be optimized.
 2) Set the dataset (`set_data()`):
     - Four parameters: feature part and prediction target are separated, train-test split
+    - Most feature-selection methods support classification and regression targets.
     - Data types: `DataFrame` (feature parts) and `Series` (targets) from `pandas`
     - Exception: `ManualUnivariateQualitySelector` has different interface: only two parameters, representing pre-computed train/test quality for each feature (as list, array, etc.)